 I have an affinity for everything Alice In Wonderland.
-It kind of comes with the territory with my name.
+Being named Alice it just kind of comes with the territory .

 But unlike some folks who seem to resent links to well-known literature or pop culture, I actually enjoy the association.